robbchar/corefx/Breaking-Change-Rules.md

 &#10007; **Disallowed**
 * Increasing the range of accepted values for a property or parameter if the member _is_ `virtual`
-> This is breaking because any overridden members will now not function correctly for the extended range of values.
+> This is breaking because any existing overridden members will now not function correctly for the extended range of values.

 * Decreasing the range of accepted values for a property or parameter, such as a change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)
 * Increasing the range of output values for a property, field, return or `out` value